GitauHarrison/notes/handling_rich_text.md

 > `Rich` is a Python library for writing rich text (with color and style) to the terminal, and for displaying advanced content such as tables, markdown, and syntax highlighted code.

 With our form set up, there is no way that you can style your comment before it is posted.
-What we want to show users as they are typing their comments is something as this:
+What we want to show users as they are typing their comments is something like this:

 ![Rich Text Preview](images/rich_text_preview.png)

-There is a `flask-pagedown` extension we can use to enable client side markdown preview.
+There is the `flask-pagedown` extension we can use to enable client side markdown preview.
 Let us go ahead and install it:

 ```python
 $ pip3 install flask-pagedown